madhavsai/Flux-image-generation/README.md

 CMD ["python", "app.py"]
 Contributing
 Feel free to fork this repository and submit pull requests.
 For major changes, please open an issue first to discuss what you would like to change.

-License
-This project is licensed under the MIT License - see the LICENSE file for details.

-You can now copy and paste this content into your `README.md` file.
-If you need any further assistance, feel free to ask! 😊🚀